 Openfort vs Privy

 Open-source.
-Faster.
+AI first.
 More gas-efficient.

 No credit card required • Free testnet accounts